BensonLiao/BensonLiao.github.io/about.md

 for master degree.

-Enjoy in watching movies/concert/sports game, sight seeing, photo shooting (with my old pal: sony a77 DSLR or just phone), playing badminton, video games and guitar.
+Enjoy in watching movies/concert/sports game, sight seeing, photo shooting (with my old pal: sony a77 DSLR or just phone), biking, playing badminton, video games and guitar.

 Experienced several years of software developing and full-stack engineering.